Private Khan el-Khalili & Old Cairo Walking Tour

 What is the best time of day for this tour?

-Late afternoon into evening (starting around 4:00–5:00 pm) gives you the bazaar at its most atmospheric — busy but not overwhelming, and transitioning into the evening light that makes Islamic Cairo extraordinary.
+Late afternoon into evening (starting around 4:00–5:00 PM) gives you the bazaar at its most atmospheric — busy but not overwhelming, transitioning into the evening light that makes Islamic Cairo extraordinary.
 Morning visits are quieter and better for photography.
 Ask us which fits your itinerary.

 Will I be pressured to buy things?

-No. Your guide navigates vendor interactions directly and manages the approach so you are not interrupted throughout the tour.
-If you choose to stop and look, that is your choice — there is no obligation, no script, and no commission stop.
+No. Your guide navigates vendor interactions directly so you are not interrupted.
+If you choose to stop and browse, that's your decision — there is no obligation and no commission arrangement between your guide and any shop.
+If you want to buy something, your guide will tell you honestly whether it's authentic and whether the price is fair.

 Explore the tours above.
 Read the details.
 Ask questions if needed.
 Book only when it feels right.